SAP-archive/docs/concepts/bot_builder/builder_messages.md

 ### Message delay

-You can add a specific delay between each message in a group of messages.
-This delay should be between 0 and 5 seconds so that users aren't waiting unnecessarily for the message to appear.
+You can add a delay of up to 5 seconds between each message in a group of messages.

 The main reason for adding a delay is so that users have enough time to read the message before your bot sends the next one.
 In a chat interface, this is especially important because each new message moves the previous message up.
 Also, dropping several messages with no delay can feel a little ... robotic!
 Another important reason for adding a delay is to give your bot personality.
-For example, you might want to add a short delay to pretend that your bot is thinking!
+For example, you might want to add a short delay to make it look as though your bot is thinking!
+But be careful not to make your delays too long, so that users aren't waiting unnecessarily.

 ![Recast.AI - Specific delay](https://cdn.recast.ai/man/recast-ai-specific-delay.png)